Filing previous years’ taxes: Step-by-step guide

 If you didn’t file a federal income tax return for the last few years, you might wonder if you’re still responsible for filing those late returns.
 The answer is “yes” in most cases.
 But, if you didn’t meet the filing requirements, you don’t need to file a prior year’s tax return.

 Other reasons you’d need to file a previous year tax return

-Also, other situations might require you to file prior year taxes (federal), especially if you owe any special taxes like these:
+Other tax situations might require you to file prior year taxes, especially if you owe any special taxes like these:

 - Alternative minimum tax (AMT)

-- Additional tax on a qualified plan, including an IRA, or other tax-favored account.
-However, if you’re filing taxes only because of this tax, you can file Form 5329 by itself.
+- Additional tax on a qualified plan, including an IRA, or other tax-favored account (If you’re filing taxes only because of this tax, you can file IRS Form 5329 by itself)

-- Household employment taxes.
-However, if you file a return only because of this tax, you can file Schedule H by itself.
+- Household employment taxes (If you file a return only because of this tax, you can file Schedule H by itself)

 - Tips you didn’t report to your employer

 - Wages you received from an employer who didn’t withhold these taxes